 August 3, 1936– Jesse Owens wins Olympic Gold in the 100 Meters Race

 In 1931, the International Olympic Committee awarded the 1936 Summer Olympic Games to Berlin.
-The choice brought Germany’s return to the world community after its isolation in after defeat in WW I.
+The choice brought Germany’s return to the world community after its isolation in after defeat in World War I.

-Two years later, Nazi Party leader Adolf Hitler became chancellor of Germany and quickly turned the nation’s fragile democracy into a one-party authoritarian government that persecuted Jews, Gypsies, Homosexuals, and all political opponents.
-The Nazi claimed control of all aspects of German life, including sports.
+Two years later, Nazi Party leader Adolf Hitler became chancellor of Germany and quickly turned the nation’s fragile new democracy into a one-party authoritarian government that persecuted Jews, Romani, Homosexuals, and all political opponents.
+The Nazis claimed control of all aspects of German life, including sports.

 German imagery of the 1930s served to promote the myth of Aryan superiority and physical prowess.
 German artists idealized the country’s athletes’ muscles and heroic strength and accentuated their Aryan facial features.